 Fallout 4 offers a smart step forward for open-world gaming and, alongside the shiny new graphics, it makes leaps and bounds ahead in terms of gameplay.

 This Fallout, set in the tranquil nuclear wasteland of Boston, wants to give the player even greater freedom of choice.
 With a new crafting system, you can create your own settlements, form a community of NPCs, build and upgrade weapons, attachments and - check this - your own power armor.
 Flaming stripes and a jetpack are recommended for those epic Deathclaw showdowns.

 How do you scare Hell’s most devilish monsters?
 You send them Doomguy.

-With a kick-ass soundtrack pumping you through the horrific and endless waves of monstrosities, you’ll find yourself deeply engrossed with the campaign - which is no masterpiece, but does the series justice.
-The campaign stretches to around 12-15 hours, depending on how much of the beautifully disturbing visuals you want to take in.
+With a kick-ass soundtrack pumping you through the horrific and endless waves of monstrosities, you’ll find yourself deeply engrossed with the 15-hour campaign.

 Released with all DLC packs and updates, Mortal Kombat XL is the most brutal package you can get your hands on.
 Classic fighters such as agile, acrobatic Tanya, rock-dude Tremor and repulsive-yet-charming Bo’Rai Cho make a beautiful high-res return.